-JCDA (Journal of the Canadian Dental Association) is Canada’s premier dental publication.
+JCDA.ca (Journal of the Canadian Dental Association) is Canada's premier dental publication.
 This peer-reviewed journal is the flagship publication of the Canadian Dental Association.
-Through a complementary print and online publishing strategy, JCDA provides essential knowledge to Canadian dentists and their colleagues worldwide.
+JCDA.ca provides essential knowledge to Canadian dentists and their colleagues worldwide.

-JCDA.ca is the official journal of record.
-It is indexed in Medline, Journal Citation Reports and Science Citation Index.
+JCDA.ca is indexed in Medline, Journal Citation Reports and Science Citation Index.
 Through Journal Citation Reports, Thomson Reuters Scientific creates an impact factor for approximately 81 publications in the dentistry, oral medicine and oral surgery category.
-In 2011, JCDA earned an impact factor of 1.000 and ranked 56th in this category, evidence that the publication is recognized as an important and credible dentistry journal whose clinical articles are valuable to research.
+In 2011, JCDA.ca earned an impact factor of 1.000 and ranked 56th in this category, evidence that the publication is recognized as an important and credible dentistry journal whose clinical articles are valuable to research.

-All material published in the print JCDA or JCDA.ca will now include an elocator for identification, retrieval and citation purposes.
+All material published on JCDA.ca includes an elocator for identification, retrieval and citation purposes.
 The citation method will be year, volume, elocator (rather than page number).
 This citation (e.g., J Can Dent Assoc 2010;76:a43) will appear in Medline, PubMed and other bibliographical indexes.

-Authors writing for JCDA should note that the majority of its readers are general dental practitioners.
+Authors writing for JCDA.ca should note that the majority of its readers are general dental practitioners.
 Specialists and clinical researchers should therefore direct their articles to this audience.

 Types of manuscripts accepted